pettinato/poc_work/recs1/README.md

 ==============================
 I'm confused on how to do bulk top 10 per user and had to do 1 function call for every pair of user and movie.

+Look at using cosine and other similarity metrics built into surprise.